Troubleshooting common PHP debugging issues

 A path mapping specified for a parent directory is automatically applied to all its subdirectories.
 If necessary, path mappings for any subdirectory or file can be specified.

-See Configuring Synchronization with a Web Server for more details.
+See Configure synchronization with a server for more details.

 Breakpoints are not being hit

-On macOS X, when a file or folder is renamed using Finder and the letter case is changed, PhpStorm may not be able to find the files.
+On macOS, when a file or folder is renamed using Finder, and the letter case is changed, PhpStorm may not be able to find the files.
 If renaming is required, make sure to do it in the IDE or using a terminal and the

 mvcommand.
 Renaming project files or folders using Finder may result in strange behaviour.
 See here for more details.

-There are some rare cases when breakpoints can't be hit due to technical limitations, e.g. caused by the way how PHP generates byte-code.
+There are some rare cases when breakpoints can't be hit due to technical limitations, for example, caused by the way how PHP generates bytecode.
 See here for more details.

 When using Xdebug, you can use the